Easter in Latin America

 Costa Rica

 Easter and Semana Santa (‘Holy Week’) are some of the most important holidays in Costa Rica during the year.
 The passion processions re-enact Jesus’ journey to his crucifixion and take place in most towns, with the largest one being held in downtown San José.
-Traditions run deep in this part of the world, and the holiday is a time to spend with family and friends coming together celebrating, relaxing or to make and share traditional homemade food before the fasting starts on Good Friday.
+Traditions run deep in this part of the world, and the holiday is a time to spend with family and friends coming together, celebrating, relaxing or making and sharing traditional homemade food before the fasting starts on Good Friday.

 Extraordinary colourful carpets (alfombras) grace the streets.
 These are produced by residents and made of coloured sawdust, fruit, flowers, and pine needles for the processions to walk over.
 While everyone is extremely careful not to walk over the carpets before the processions take place, they get completely destroyed within minutes once the re-enactments are happening.